Career

 Depending on the sector, the organization’s objectives, the law, and codes of conduct could take many shapes.

 Most ethics codes under this category commonly emphasize adherence to the law and avoiding illegal activities.
-Compliant codes of conduct are often seen in strictly controlled industries, such as finance and healthcare.
-Compliance-based codes usually are created to spell out the exact conditions and steps to be taken by the employees in their work.
+Compliance-based codes are usually created to spell out the exact conditions and steps to be taken by employees in their work.

-This kind of code does not just limit itself to following the laws of the land and highlights the organization’s core values.
-A value code based on authentic conduct often reflects the company’s honesty, integrity, respect, and fairness.
+This kind of code does not just limit itself to following the laws of the land, but highlights the organization’s core values.
+A value code based on ethical conduct often reflects the company’s honesty, integrity, respect, and fairness.
 The subjects can also include corporate social responsibility and environmental sustainability.

-This code of conduct applies only to members of a particular profession, such as doctors, lawyers, or engineers.
+This code of conduct applies only to members of a particular profession, such as doctors and lawyers.
 Profession-specific regulations generally express professionals’ ethical obligations to their clients, colleagues, and the public.

 Content-focused codes define the rules precisely.
 Thus, they give straightforward instructions that lead to ethical behavior among the organization’s members.
 These codes ensure the staff knows what is expected of them, resulting in a shared understanding of moral behavior.